dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/09 Lecture 09.md

 \[
 0\to \ul{\FF_p} \to \OO_X^\et \mapsvia{t\mapsto t^p - t} \OO_X^\et \to 0
 .\]
-This works over arbitrary fields of characteristic $p$, with a modified definition replacing $t^p$.
+The map appearing here is referred to as the *Artin-Schreier* map $f$ This works over arbitrary fields of characteristic $p$, with a modified definition replacing $t^p$.

 :::{.exercise title="?"}